Jannine Versi

 What is one exciting update or near-term opportunity that you would like to share with the digital health community?

 At the start of 2024, Elektra had zero in network contracts.
-6 months later, we have over 16 and growing.
-This includes a number of managed New York managed Medicaid plans which represents a major development in health equity and expansion of access to care.
+A year later, we are now over 20 and growing rapidly.
+This includes a number of managed Medicaid plans, representing a major expansion of access to care for patients with limited financial resources.